 UPDATE YOUR LISTING: To update information, resubmit your health notes by email to firstname.lastname@example.org.

-VACCINE CLINICS OPEN: Mercy Health-Youngstown has opened two new vaccine clinics to increase access to the community.
+VACCINE CLINICS OPEN: Mercy Health-Youngstown has opened two new vaccine clinics.

 The Pfizer vaccine will be offered at Mercy Health-Wick Primary Care at Youngstown State University, 330 Wick Ave., Youngstown.
 The Pfizer vaccine has been approved for ages 5 and older.